The 4 Vocal Registers Explained (With Examples)

 Over time, the term ‘falsetto’ has been used to mean various things.
 However, most modern musicians use it to describe the highest-pitched register that a male vocalist can reach.
 This way, a man’s highest vocal notes mimic those within a female’s head voice range.

-Women are also able to use this technique to sing at an even higher pitch.
+Women can also use this technique to sing at an even higher pitch.
 Just remember, the ‘whistle register’, hits the official top end of the human vocal range, but is rarely used as it sounds more like a squeal than song voice.

 So what makes falsetto different from other high-pitched singing methods, like say, the ‘head voice’ register?

-Well, here the thin edges of the throat muscles (vocal folds) in the larynx, create the unique falsetto tone when air from the lungs blows past them.
-Additionally, the falsetto sound comes only from the head, which puts less pressure on the throat in comparison to other vocal registers.
+Well, here, the thin edges of the throat muscles (vocal folds) in the larynx create the unique falsetto tone when air from the lungs blows past them.
+Additionally, the falsetto sound comes only from the head, which puts less pressure on the throat than other vocal registers.
 Overall, the pitch range here is controlled by the force of breath flowing from the lungs into the skull.

 The downside is that the falsetto technique produces fewer overtones than the head voice, which tends to sound fuller and ring out for longer.
 If you’re interested in listening to vocals in the style, check out the all-male group Chanticleer.